dupgit/httpdirectory/README.md

 # *httpdirectory*'s readme

-This project is in an early stage of development.
+This project is in an early stage of development but is already correct on many websites.

 ## Description